Response to COVID-19

 • Contact with someone positively or presumptively diagnosed with COVID-19.

-• Active but undiagnosed symptoms, including fever, cough or respiratory illness.
+• Active but undiagnosed symptoms, including fever, cough, respiratory illness or other COVID-19 symptoms identified by the CDC.

 Additionally, we have encouraged all employees and volunteers to follow the same protocol.